zhouwg/kantv/README.md

 - Well-maintained "workbench" for LLM(Large Language Model) researchers/developers who was interested in practise state-of-the-art AI tech(such as [llama.cpp](https://github.com/ggerganov/llama.cpp)) in real scenario on Android phone/device, or Run/experience LLM model(such as llama-2-7b, baichuan2-7b, qwen1_5-1_8b, gemma-2b) on Android phone/device using the magic llama.cpp

-- Well-maintained "workbench" for <a href="https://github.com/ggerganov/ggml">GGML</a> beginners to study and practise GGML inference framework on Android phone/device
+- Well-maintained "workbench" for <a href="https://github.com/ggerganov/ggml">GGML</a> beginners to study and practise GGML inference framework on Android phone/device(<a href="https://github.com/zhouwg/kantv/issues/121">PoC:Qualcomm QNN backend for ggml finished from 03/29/2024-04/26/2024</a>)

 - Well-maintained "workbench" for <a href="https://github.com/Tencent/ncnn">NCNN</a> beginners to study and practise NCNN inference framework on Android phone/device